freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/make-screen-reader-navigation-easier-with-the-header-landmark.md

 ---

 ## Description

 <section id='description'>

-The next HTML5 element that adds semantic meaning and improves accessibility is the <code>header</code> tag.
+The next HTML5 element that adds semantic meaning and improves accessibility is the `header` tag.
 It's used to wrap introductory information or navigation links for its parent tag and works well around content that's repeated at the top on multiple pages.

-<code>header</code> shares the embedded landmark feature you saw with <code>main</code>, allowing assistive technologies to quickly navigate to that content.
+`header` shares the embedded landmark feature you saw with `main`, allowing assistive technologies to quickly navigate to that content.

-<strong>Note:</strong> The <code>header</code> is meant for use in the <code>body</code> tag of your HTML document.
-This is different than the <code>head</code> element, which contains the page's title, meta information, etc.
+**Note:** The `header` is meant for use in the `body` tag of your HTML document.
+This is different than the `head` element, which contains the page's title, meta information, etc.

 </section>

 ## Instructions

 <section id='instructions'>

 Camper Cat is writing some great articles about ninja training, and wants to add a page for them to his site.
-Change the top <code>div</code> that currently contains the <code>h1</code> to a <code>header</code> tag instead.
+Change the top `div` that currently contains the `h1` to a `header` tag instead.

 </section>

 ## Tests

 <section id='tests'>

 ```yml